martinsolent/COM726_support/index.md

 permalink: /
 ---

-# COM726 Support Sessions - Introduction
+# COM726 Support Sessions - Introduction (ARCHIVED)

+{: .warning }
+> This is an archive of Research Methods Support delivered to MAID students Summer 2023

 ![university-student](docs/img/university-student-2.jpg)